openssl/openssl/README.md

 ## Contributing

-Contributions gratefully welcomed.
+Contributions are gratefully welcomed.
 See our [Contributing Guide](https://github.com/open-quantum-safe/openssl/wiki/Contributing-Guide) for more details.

 ## License